ksevindik/ksevindik.github.io/_posts/2010-02-22-client-jvm-odd-behavior.md

+---
+layout: post
-# Client JVM Odd Behavior
+title: Client JVM Odd Behavior
+author: Kenan Sevindik
+---

 Last week, a collegue of mine came and showed an odd behavior of JRE.
 It applies to both JRE 1.5.0_14 and 1.6.0_02.
 Here is the test code: